EmiyaSyahriel/forcemax/README.md

 > [!TIP]
 > If the target window is elevated / launched using Run As Administrator (e.g デレステ DMM ver.), this program
 > will also needs to be run on elevated environment (e.g `cmd` that is launched using Run as Administrator)
-> or otherwise no effect will be working.
+> or otherwise it's not going to work properly.

 ## Building
 see [Building](BUILDING.MD)